Ammi Phillips: Girl in Red Dress with Cat and Dog

-Phillip's most famous work is Girl in Red Dress with Cat and Dog, which is in the collection of the American Folk Art Museum in New York.
+Phillips's most famous work is Girl in Red Dress with Cat and Dog, which is in the collection of the American Folk Art Museum in New York.
 In 1985 it was purchased for the museum at one million dollars, a first for folk art.
 The painting is one of a group of four portraits of children in vibrant red with a dog on the floor that Phillips produced while living in Dutchess County, New York, in the mid-1830s.

 The image is frequently reproduced and admired.
 It was featured on a United States postage stamp in 1998.
 Nicholas B.A.
 Nicholson wrote a novel told from the perspective of the depicted girl.

 Ken Johnson, an art critic for The New York Times, has repeatedly praised the picture.
 In a review of the American Folk Art Museum's exhibition Self-Taught Genius, Johnson contends that Girl in Red Dress with Cat and Dog is "one of the most beautiful paintings made by any American artist ever."
 Previously he described the work as "heartbreakingly lovely."

 The novelist and art historian Teju Cole, in the third chapter of his debut novel Open City, describes a visit to the American Folk Art Museum.
 The narrator notices and evaluates Girl in Red Dress with Cat and Dog: "At the landing of the first flight of stairs, I saw an oil portrait of a young girl in a starchy red dress holding a white cat.
 A dog peeked out from under her chair.
 The details were saccharine, but they could not obscure the force and beauty of the painting."